asyncapi/diff/standard-format.md

 This library depends on a "standard" which classifies a certain change as `breaking`, `non-breaking` or `unclassified`.

-This data is stored as an object inside the [`standard.ts`](https://github.com/asyncapi/diff/blob/master/src/standard.ts) file.

 This object has the following structure:

 ```